Updated: Dec 14, 2020

 The first question you should ask yourself is if you've done enough promoting the work.
 Artists often lean back and think that if something is good enough, it will be picked up automatically.
 The problem with this thinking is that an audience is not psychic.
 Sarcasm intended of course, but with an ounce of truth: people really aren't telepathic!
 They cannot know what you've released if you don't tell them.
 It's physically impossible.

 The second big reason why you're not being picked up is that you don't control an audience their responses.
 Just a personal example to demonstrate: I worked for five years on the book The Outerweb, to much critical acclaim from the press.
 Great of course.
 Were it not for the fact that the damn thing didn't sell.
-Yet I worked for about six months on Mediastorm, a book I really like but that I'd hardly describe as a masterpiece.
+Yet I worked for about six months on Mediastorm, a book I really like but that I'd hardly describe as a masterpiece (again, sarcasm intended...).
 But it was picked up, even paid for to be distributed to a mass audience.

 Embracing all criticism

 And that brings us to the third reason why you might not have been successful: the work could also simply be... not good enough.
-The hard truth about most artistic work that fails, is that it really isn't strong enough to stand on its own.
+The hard truth about a lot of artistic work that fails, is that it really isn't strong enough to stand on its own.
 It's harsh maybe, but striving to become better at your craft is necessary to be successful.
 Without beating yourself up of course!
 Keep it in perspective, don't criticize yourself too heavily.
 Just remember that it's in the striving itself we become better.

 Your competition is only with yourself